 Every election, the Department recruits approximately 1,000 high school students who join forces with other members of the community to serve at polling places around the City.
 The High School Poll Worker program provides a unique opportunity for students to engage with the elections process, add skills to their resume, earn a stipend, and gain hands-on community service experience.
 High School student poll worker shifts begin at 6:00 a.m. sharp on Election Day and end at 9:00 p.m.

 If you are interested in participating in the High School Poll Worker program please submit an High School Poll Worker application (PDF) to the department.
-To learn about other ways to get involved in the elections process, visit the High School Programs page.
+To learn about other ways to get involved in the election process, please visit the High School Programs page.

 Election Day Support Staff

 The Department hires and trains approximately 100 field staff, including Field Support Staff and District Support Team personnel, to monitor activities at the polls on Election Day and provide status updates to the Department of Elections.

 Each Field Support Staff member is responsible for monitoring a territory five to seven polling places.
 Tasks include ensuring that polling places are open for voting and operating according to procedures, providing assistance to poll workers, replenishing election materials, and general troubleshooting.

 Each District Support Team member is responsible for monitoring a territory of approximately thirty polling places to ensure facilities in the territory are accessible to all voters.
 District Support Team members are trained to mitigate potential accessibility issues, and help ensure that all materials and accessibility equipment are properly set up at the polls, including signage, cones, clamp lights, tree lights, electrical adapters, extension cords, caution tape, and extra voting booths and chairs.